Beautiful Thugger Girls

 Beautiful Thugger Girls is the fifth commercial mixtape by American rapper Young Thug.
 It was released on June 16, 2017, by 300 Entertainment and Atlantic Records.
 The mixtape features guest appearances from Millie Go Lightly, Gunna, Future, Quavo, Snoop Dogg, Lil Durk, and Jacquees.
 Production on the mixtape was handled by Billboard Hitmakers, Charlie Handsome, London, Rex Kudo, and Wheezy, among others.

-Beautiful Thugger Girls received widespread acclaim from critics, and debuted at number eight on the US Billboard 200.
-It also debuted at number four on the US Top R&B/Hip-Hop Albums.
+Described by Young Thug as a "singing album", Beautiful Thugger Girls features crossovers with multiple musical genres such as R&B, dancehall and country.
+The album received widespread acclaim from music critics, debuted at number eight on the US Billboard 200, and at number four on the US Top R&B/Hip-Hop Albums.

 Background

 On April 26, 2017, Young Thug originally announced that the project would be titled E.B.B.T.G., an abbreviation for Easy Breezy Beautiful Thugger Girls, which was a play on "easy, breezy, beautiful CoverGirl" as the slogan for CoverGirl.
 After several delays, the release date was hinted a week before release and officially confirmed two days before release.
 Beautiful Thugger Girls was described by Young Thug as a "singing album", which includes crossovers to musical genres such as R&B, dancehall and country.
 Although it has been referred to as an album by Young Thug, 300 Entertainment have reported it as a commercial mixtape.